ignite/cli/readme.md

 ## Questions

-For questions and support please join the official [Starport Discord server](https://discord.gg/7fwqwc3afK).
-The issue list of this repo is exclusively for bug reports and feature requests.
+For questions and support, join the official [Starport Discord server](https://discord.gg/7fwqwc3afK).
+The issue list in this repo is exclusively for bug reports and feature requests.

 ## Cosmos SDK Compatibility